sfiorilla/ReTrack/README.md

 # ReTrack
-A pipeline for measuring the inpact of reidentification model into track algorithm
+A pipeline for measuring the inpact of reidentification models into a track algorithm